 The NYJTL Mayor’s Cup — With more than 900 entries, the Mayor’s Cup All-Scholastic Tennis Championships is the largest tennis tournament in the nation.
 Elementary, middle school, and high school students representing public, private, and parochial schools from New York City have been competing against each other since 1988 in both individual and team competitions. (press release)

-The Mayors Cup event, held May 31 to June 9, 2018, affords NYJTL youth the opportunity to participate at all levels of competition.
+The NYJTL Mayor’s Cup event will be held from May 30 to June 8, 2019, will afford NYJTL youth the opportunity to participate at all levels of competition.
 For more information and to apply CLICK HERE.
 For more information about participating in the Mayors Cup, contact Pam Glick at firstname.lastname@example.org.

 Fall Festival — a Fall highlight brings hundreds of local children out on a weekend for tennis fun and autumn joys such as pumpkin picking and decorating, face painting and other treats.
 This year’s event ran from 10 am – 3 pm, Monday, October 8 in Crotona Park, the home of the Cary Leeds Center for Tennis & Learning. (press release)